JuanOlaya/Artificial-Intelligence/README.md

 - Attacking Behaviour
 - Return to patrolling when the chase is canceled (Pathfinding)

-For the main character and Non-Player Characters we implemented:
-- Dying Behaviour
-- Shove Reaction

 Also, we implemented the following non-artificial intelligence behaviours for the movement of the main character:
 - Idle
 - Walking